 If you haven’t yet taken the time to review your finances and make the most of these exemptions, now is the time.

 As with all investing, your capital is at risk.
 The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.
 Past or future performance indicators are not a reliable indicator of future performance.
-Tax rules may change in future.
-ISA and pension rules apply.
-If you’re unsure if an ISA is right for you or you need help with pensions, please seek financial advice.
+Tax treatment depends on your individual circumstances and may be subject to change in the future.
+If you need help with financial planning, please seek financial advice.